Ian Schieffelin

 Ian Schieffelin (born March 1, 2003) is an American college football and former college basketball player.
 After playing four basketball seasons for the Clemson Tigers of the Atlantic Coast Conference, he entered the NCAA transfer portal, but announced that he would instead stay at Clemson and play football for one season.

-Early life and high school
+Early life

 Schieffelin attended Grayson High School.
 Coming out of high school, Schieffelin was rated as a three-star recruit and committed to play college basketball for the Clemson Tigers over offers from schools such as Virginia Tech, Dayton, Richmond and Appalachian State.